wilks88/wilks88.github.io/README.md

+# How to Run

+Top run this application, use your preferred browser and open index.html.
+To view the pizza page, navigate via your browser to Cam's Pizza or, alternatively, open pizza.html directly.

-## Website Performance Optimization portfolio project
+## Website Performance Optimization portfolio

 Your challenge, if you wish to accept it (and we sure hope you will), is to optimize this online portfolio for speed!
 In particular, optimize the critical rendering path and make this page render as quickly as possible by applying the techniques you've picked up in the [Critical Rendering Path course](https://www.udacity.com/course/ud884).